Although known by most preppers, it is an important note for newbies:

 Calories per pound of Rice, Beans, Wheat

 Your body may have a hard time adjusting to such a different diet and it will probably take some time to adjust.
 You may also be challenged to know what to do with a sack of wheat or grain to make it palatable, or to combine with other ingredients for a better balance of taste and nutrients.

 The most practical solution to build up a usable and tasty supply of long term food storage is to buy a few more of the items that you normally eat day-to-day during each visit to the grocery store.

 The word, ‘usable’, is of key importance.
 The best food storage system is one which you are using and rotating your inventory!
 So, if you buy foods that you normally eat, then you can start a system of rotating out, and then back in to your food storage supplies.
 That way, your foods will not expire and go to waste after a period of time.

 If all you do is buy a large quantity of food and store it ‘just in case’ you need it, then at some point in time it will all expire and be wasted.
 Why not actually eat the food that you store and rotate the stock in and out?
 This way you will have a supply of food that will always be good, good because it is not expired, and good because it is what you eat and therefore tastes good!

-The pint is to get started today with food storage.
-Even if you begin storing a little at a time, it will start the process of preparing and survival preparedness for you and your family.
+The point is to get started today with food storage.
+Even if you begin storing a little at a time, it will start the process of preparedness for you and your family.